tian0/membership-nft/README.md

 npm run start
 ```

-With Metamask installed and connected to Rinkeby, you should be able to Join the existing Membership contract on Rinkeby provided at ` `
+With Metamask installed and connected to Rinkeby, you should be able to join an existing Membership contract on Rinkeby provided at `0xb8D88dB5cf4E183904A35b8FE9eD2516c6c8D3F6`

 The member dashboard will allow you to see:
 1. Membership Contract Address
 2. Your Ethereum address